 It is not well understood why fibroids develop.
 There are some genetic abnormalities in the smooth muscle cells that increase the risk and the fibroids seem to be under hormonal control, although the precise mechanism of this is not fully understood either.

 Uterine fibroids can cause abnormal uterine bleeding, pelvic pressure and can have a negative effect on fertility.
 In general, fibroids that press on the endometrium can cause abnormal bleeding.
 This includes submucosal fibroids and large intramural fibroids.
 When the fibroids grow larger the uterus expands and puts pressure on organs that are close by, such as the urinary bladder and the rectum.
 This can lead to a feeling of fullness, constipation and frequent urination.
 In extreme cases the uterus can be the size of a full term baby, reaching all the way up to the liver and diaphragm.
-Fibroids usually do not cause extreme pain, however sometimes a fibroid might loose it's blood supply due to rapid growth.
+Fibroids usually do not cause extreme pain, however sometimes a fibroid might lose it's blood supply due to rapid growth.
 This causes the fibroid to die (degenerate) which can be very painful.
 The pain will usually get better over a period of few days, but sometimes requires a surgical intervention.
 Fibroids that press on the endometrium probably decrease the chance of getting pregnant since this can interfere with the implantation of the embryo.
 Unfortunately, there are no carefully designed scientific studies that evaluate the effects of fibroids on fertility, however based on the best available evidence, fibroids that distort the uterine cavity should be removed in patients with infertility problems.